weijiekoh/libsemaphore/README.md

 7. Decide on a relayer to which to send a withdrawal transaction.

-8. Generate a *witness* `w` using the list of leaves, the EdDSA keypair, identity nullifier, identity trapdoor, recipient's address, and a fee for the relayer.
+8. Generate the signal tailored for the mixer and the zk-SNARK witness.
 This step will fail if these inputs are invalid.

-     - Use `genMixerWitness(...)` (see below for the parameters)
+   The default tree depth is 20, and the leaves come from the Mixer contract's `getLeaves()` function.

+     ```ts
+        circuit = genCircuit(cirDef)

+        const signal = genMixerSignal(
+            recipientAddress,
+            broadcasterAddress,
+            feeAmt,
+        )

+        const result = await genWitness(
+            signal,
+            circuit,
+            identity,
+            LEAVES,
+            TREE_DEPTH,
+            externalNullifier,
+        )

+        witness = result.witness
+     ```

 9. Generate a *proof* using `w` and the proving key.

     - Use `genProof(w, provingKey)`

-9. Optionally download a verification key and use it to verify the proof before sending it to the Mixer contract.
+10. Optionally download a verification key and use it to verify the proof before sending it to the Mixer contract.

    - To load the verifying key, which is a JSON file, note that all numeric